Back to COVID-19 FAQ home page >>

 Disciplinary action may be taken against doctors who contravene an employer’s social media policies.

-We also suggest you take a look at the Therapeutic Goods Administration’s guidance about advertising COVID-19 vaccinations.
+We also suggest you review the Therapeutic Goods Administration’s guidance about advertising COVID-19 vaccinations.